History Files

 c.2010 BC

-Having founded his own city state at Isin, Ishbi-Erra is busy raiding and conquering territory as Ur collapses.
+Having created his own city state at Isin by betraying his master in Ur, Ishbi-Erra is busy raiding and conquering territory as Ur collapses (along with Sumerian civilisation in general).
 The province of Hamazi is now occupied and plundered by him.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.